-- 23. To carry out all matters relating to staffing, recruitment, promotion and transfer within the Council's policy and apply the pay grading and conditions of service as agreed by the Council in respect of their employees. - 24.
-To supervise and, so far as necessary, administer the Council's Corporate Human Resources Policies and Procedures. - 25.
-Develop and maintain human resources and organisational development policies and procedures. - 26.
-Authorise employee terms and conditions associated with Council Policies and Procedures, Appeals, Health, Safety and Wellbeing, National Agreements and Pension Regulations (Special Leave, Recruitment and Selection, Dignity at Work, Annual Leave, Discipline and Grievance, etc); - 27.
-Contribute to the effective operation of the Council's Appeals Committee, Joint Consultative Forum and the Local Negotiating Committee for Teachers. - 28.
-To undertake on behalf of the Council negotiations and discussions with Trade Unions and other employee organisations concerned with the interests of Council employees. - 29.
-Implement national pay awards and amendments to national and local rates of travel, subsistence and other allowances.
+- 9. To carry out all matters relating to staffing, recruitment, promotion and transfer within the Council's policy and apply the pay grading and conditions of service as agreed by the Council in respect of their employees. - 10.
+Develop, amend and issue, as required, role profiles in respect of Chief Officers and other officers in accordance with Council duties and functions. - 11.
+Manage the recruitment of Chief Officers and act as adviser to the Staffing and Recruitment Committee.

-- 30. To apply all matters which conform to the national conditions of service and local conditions of service of all categories of employees of the Council. - 31.
-After consultation with the appropriate Executive Director to approve the acceleration of increments within existing salary scales. - 32.
-In consultation with the appropriate Executive Director to approve applications for the termination of employment on medical grounds where such recommendations are made by the Council's Occupational Physicians. - 33.
-To pay salary and wages and make associated arrangements for payment of Council paid employees in accordance with statutory requirements. - 34.
-Following consultation with appropriate Executive Director to provide to the Local Government Adjudicator for Scotland on behalf of the Council, certificates required for the purposes of Section 3(3) of the Local Government and Housing Act 1989 in relation to exemption of post from political restrictions. - 35.
-To co-ordinate the Council's arrangements for obtaining reports relating to potential criminal convictions. - 36.
-To manage and support the Council's policies and procedures on absence at work and to enter into arrangements for the provision of an Occupational Health service, counselling or other services to support employees. - 37.
-Enter into agreements and deliver human resources and organisational development services to other bodies. - 38.
-To design and deliver or arrange for the delivery of training to Council employees, Councillors or others. - 39.
-To make arrangements for employee recognition and reward. - 40.
-To undertake employee consultation surveys. - 41.
-To support and facilitate public consultation exercises, including the budget consultation. - 42.
-To provide support and assistance to the Strategic Leadership Group and Senior Management Network. - 43.
-Support and assistance to Council services to enable them to comply with duties under the Health and Safety at Work Act 1974 and other legislation relating to health and safety. - 44.
-To be the primary point of contact with the Health and Safety Executive in matters relating to the health and safety of Council premises or services.
+- 12. To supervise and, so far as necessary, administer the Council's Corporate Human Resources Policies and Procedures. - 13.
+Develop and maintain human resources policies and procedures. - 14.
+Authorise employee terms and conditions associated with Council Policies and Procedures, Appeals, Health, Safety and Wellbeing, National Agreements and Pension Regulations (Special Leave, Recruitment and Selection, Dignity at Work, Annual Leave, Discipline and Grievance, etc). - 15.
+To investigate complaints in terms of the Council's Whistleblowing procedures. - 16.
+Contribute to the effective operation of the Council's Appeals Committee, Joint Consultative Forum and the Local Negotiating Committee for Teachers. - 17.
+To undertake on behalf of the Council negotiations and discussions with Trade Unions and other employee organisations concerned with the interests of Council employees. - 18.
+To implement national pay awards and amendments to national and local rates of travel, subsistence and other allowances. - 19.
+To apply all matters which conform to the national conditions of service and local conditions of service of all categories of employees of the Council. - 20.
+After consultation with the appropriate Executive Director to approve the acceleration of increments within existing salary scales. - 21.
+In consultation with the appropriate Executive Director to approve applications for the termination of employment on medical grounds where such recommendations are made by the Council's Occupational Physicians. - 22.
+To pay salary and wages and make associated arrangements for payment of Council paid employees in accordance with statutory requirements. - 23.
+Following consultation with appropriate Executive Director to provide to the Local Government Adjudicator for Scotland on behalf of the Council, certificates required for the purposes of Section 3(3) of the Local Government and Housing Act 1989 in relation to exemption of post from political restrictions. - 24.
+To co-ordinate the Council's arrangements for obtaining reports relating to potential criminal convictions. - 25.
+To manage and support the Council's policies and procedures on absence at work and to enter into arrangements for the provision of an Occupational Health service, counselling or other services to support employees. - 26.
+Enter into agreements and deliver human resources services to other bodies. - 27.
+To design and deliver or arrange for the delivery of training to Council employees, and Councillors. - 28.
+Contribute to organisational development interventions as required.